whiletruedoio/whiletruedoio.general/roles/chrony/README.md

 #### Simple Example

-Install and enable Avahi with the system defaults.
+Install, configure and enable Chrony with the defaults.

 ```yaml
 ---